AdobeDocs/campaign-classic.en/help/installation/using/security-zones.md

        ```
        <redir status='OK' date='...' build='...'
 OR version='...' sha1='...' instance='...' sourceIP='...' host='...' localHost='...'/>
        ```

 * Never set allowEmptyPassword, allowUserPassword, allowSQLInjection to true.
 These attributes are only here to allow a smooth migration from v5 and v6.0:

   * **allowEmptyPassword** lets operators have an empty password.
 If this is the case for you, notify all your operators to ask them to set a password with a deadline.
 Once this deadline has passed, change this attribute to false.

   * **allowUserPassword** lets operators send their credentials as parameters (so they will be logged by apache/IIS/proxy).
 This feature was used in the past to simplify API usage.
 You can check in your cookbook (or in the specification) whether some third-party applications use this.
 If so, you have to notify them to change the way they use our API and as soon as possible remove this feature.

   * **allowSQLInjection** lets the user perform SQL injections by using an old syntax.
-As soon as possible carry out the corrections described in [this page](../../migration/using/general-configurations.md) to be able to set this attribute to false.
+This attribute should be set to false.
 You can use /nl/jsp/ping.jsp?zones=true to check your security zone configuration.
 This page displays the active status of security measures (computed with these security flags) for the current IP.

 * HttpOnly cookie/useSecurityToken: refer to **sessionTokenOnly** flag.